 An injury to the brain that is not hereditary, congenital, degenerative, or induced by birth trauma.
 Examples of acquired brain injury traumatic and non-traumatic include stroke, an injury caused by an external force, near drowning, hypoxic or anoxic brain injury, tumor, neurotoxins, electric shock, and lightning strike.

+Action item

+Message or reminder created by ReHabWorks or staff to ask that a task be performed or to inform a caseload or individual of an event.

+Action list

+List of action items for a caseload or individual.

 Admission Review Dismissal (ARD) Committee

 A group of individuals, as described in 34 Code of Federal Regulations (CFR), § 300.321, that is formed when a student is admitted into Special Education Services.
 This committee must consist of the student, his or her guardian, a school administrator, a special education representative, and a regular education representative.
 This committee creates the student’s Individualized Education Program (IEP).

+Adult Education

+Defined under WIOA Title II as academic instruction and education services below the postsecondary level that increase an individual’s ability to:

+read, write, and speak in English and perform mathematics and other activities necessary for the attainment of a secondary school diploma or its recognized equivalent;

+transition to postsecondary education and training; and

+obtain employment.

+Advance Payment

+Payment that is issued for a customer service before the service is delivered.

 After-the-Fact Purchase

 Occurs when a good or service is provided before the issue of a valid service authorization (SA) in ReHabWorks.

+Agency budget

+Annual financial plan for TWC.
+The budget is based on state appropriations and on the federal budget for TWC programs.

+Allocation of Funds

+Process for determining who receives what amounts of funding.
+See also “distribution of funds.”

 Ancillary Services

 Goods and services that support planned services but are not primary interventions.
 Examples of ancillary services include supplies, medications, and books.